DavidJKTofan/davidtofan.com/content/articles/job-opportunities.md

 On a side note, the European Union (EU) tries to make it easier for European citizens to share their ideas, concerns, and opinions related to the future of Europe: [Conference on the Future of Europe](https://futureu.europa.eu/?locale=en)

 _The Conference on the Future of Europe is a unique and timely opportunity for European citizens to debate on Europe’s challenges and priorities._

+### World of International Relations

+Additionally, the nonprofit organization W.I.R. created a brief overview on [Work replacements in the European Union (EU) and other International Institutions for Students and recent Graduates](https://world-ir.international/assets/docs/Opportunities_EU_2017.pdf) – published July 2017.

+Some information there might not be up to date anymore, but it's a great start.

+* * * *

 ## Disclaimer